Exabyte-io/documentation/docs/materials/overview.md

 # Properties

-The [Properties](properties.md) section explains the general classification and contains examples of characteristic properties.
+The [Properties](properties.md) section explains the general classification and contains examples of characteristic materials properties.

 # Actions